ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 Mentally Abusive Husband

 Another frightening aspect of mental and emotional abuse is that it can occur without your knowledge.
 Regardless of who you are.
-Some abusers are that cunning and skilled.
-Look for these signs to see if your husband is verbally or physically abusing you.
+Some abusers are cunning and skilled.
+Look for these signs to see if your husband verbally or physically abuses you.

 1. Separation

 Isolating their victims from the rest of the world is one of the most common tricks of a mentally abusive husband.
-This can take the form of moving to a distant location, convincing you that your family is bad, or forbidding you from seeing your friends.
+This can be moving to a distant location, convincing you that your family is terrible, or forbidding you from seeing your friends.
 You eventually become reliant on them for all of your social needs.

 2. Harassment